C2DH/ranketwo/pages/define-dsc-skilltraining.en.md

 lang: en
 permalink: /define-dsc/skilltraining
 link: /define-dsc/skilltraining
-title: "PhD skill training, 30/31-10-2017: Exploring the origin and use of the term  \"digital source criticism\""
+title: "PhD skills training, 30/31-10-2017: Exploring the origin and use of the term  \"digital source criticism\""
 documents:
 - dsc-skill-training
 ---

-On the 30th and 31st of October 2017 a skill training was organized for the PhD's of the Doctoral Training Unit Digital History and Hermeunetics on the concept of "digital source criticism".
-Here you can find a description of the skill training.
+On 30 and 31 October 2017 skills training was organised for the PhD students in the Digital History and Hermeunetics Doctoral Training Unit on the concept of "digital source criticism".
+Here you can find a description of the skills training.
-If you are interested in re-using the full program, please contact: ..........
+If you are interested in re-using the full programme, please contact: ..........

 **PROGRAM**
-Skills Training ‘digital source criticism’
+Skills Training "digital source criticism"
 Doctoral Training Unit DHH
 by Prof. Andreas Fickers, Dr. Stefania Scagliola, Andy O’Dwyer 30 + 31 October 2017